ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/build-android-selfie-app-using-mediapipe-multimodality/8-mediate-flows.md

         ) { gestureOk, faceOk -> gestureOk && faceOk }
             .stateIn(viewModelScope, SharingStarted.WhileSubscribed(), false)
 ```

+{{% notice Note %}}
+Kotlin Flow's [`combine`](https://kotlinlang.org/api/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines.flow/combine.html) transformation is equivalent to ReactiveX's [`combineLatest`](https://reactivex.io/documentation/operators/combinelatest.html).
+It combines emissions from multiple observables, so that each time **any** observable emits, the combinator function is called with the latest values from all sources.

+You might need to add `@OptIn(FlowPreview::class)` annotation since `sample` is still in preview.
+For more information on similar transformations, please refer to [this blog](https://kt.academy/article/cc-flow-combine).

+{{% /notice %}}

 3. Expose a `SharedFlow` variable which emits a `Unit` whenever the face and gesture conditions are met and stay stable for a while, i.e. `500`ms as defined above.
 Again, add `@OptIn(FlowPreview::class)` if needed.